SathR12/2022-FRC-Vision/README.md

 ## Overview:

-cargo_detection folder contains official python scripts used by team that detects blue and red cargo.
+cargo_detection folder contains official python scripts used by team that detects blue and red cargo

 Hub detection folder is work-in-progress.

 Limelight folder has custom cargo detection scripts.

 ## Dependencies: